 Moto G 5G Plus price and availability

-Design The Moto G 5G Plus has only been launched in the UK and Europe as we write this review, but Motorola hinted that the phone could come to other regions towards the end of 2020.
+The Moto G 5G Plus is available in the UK and Europe, as well as in the US under a different name (the Motorola One 5G) but Motorola hinted that the phone could come to other regions towards the end of 2020.

 At that price the phone undercuts the Huawei P40 Lite 5G, which was for a brief time the cheapest 5G phone, by about £20 in the UK, and at time of writing there are no 5G phones available for less.